 Pat loves the Big Island and also loves Real Estate.
 If you're wondering what all those letters are behind her name, well... its many hours of education Pat has taken to know as much about Real Estate as she can.
 While she likes to have fun showing you around the Big Island and “talking story”, she also wants to wow you with her service and knowledge.
 As Pat says: “I love the Big Island!
 Aloha."

 Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
-Verify Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
-If available, visit the business's official website.
-Confirm Business Location: Confirm the location using the provided Google map.
+Confirm Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Check the official website for more details.
+Confirm Business Location: Double-check the business location using the Google map provided.

-Working Hours: Verify the business's working hours to ensure your call will be answered.
+Working Hours: Confirm the working hours to ensure someone will be available to answer your call.
 Note any holidays or special closure days.
 Secondary Contact Methods: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

 Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider researching local $stateName state laws.
-It is also advisable to contact a licensed lawyer specializing in privacy laws to ensure conformity and to protect your rights and interests.
-You can find more information here by finding an accredited legal expert in privacy laws.
+Confirm Identity: Verify the identity of the person you are talking to.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider understanding local $stateName state laws.
+It is also advisable to contact a certified privacy legal advisor to ensure compliance and to preserve your rights and interests.
+You can find more information here by looking up a licensed privacy law specialist.

-Legal Issues or Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
-Report the problem to local consumer protection agencies if necessary.
+Handling Disputes: Document any legal issues or disputes and seek legal advice.
+You may also report the issue to local consumer protection agencies.
 Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Use this form to report the issue: Contact Us Form
+Fill out this form to let us know: Contact Us Form